Cyuria/XKCDnotifier/README.md

 The xkcd notifier automatically pulls up the most recent xkcd comic, if it hasn't already been shown.

+## Futher setup

+You can setup the XKCD notifier to run on a schedule using crontab in linux or task scheduler in windows.
+This is the intended use, I personally have it run upon login.

 ## How to build

 You need nodejs and electron.